 Today when we say “Public Art” we often mean art that includes the public.
-Last summer, when it wasn’t a pandemic, I went out to Venice Beach and created a project I called “Love Beach”.
+Summer 2019, when it wasn’t a pandemic, I went out to Venice Beach and created a project I called “Love Beach”.
 I took signs, paints, pastels, and wooden stakes and invited people to make signs about love and stick them in the sand near the Venice Beach Art Walls.
-And actually, next to a big Mark di Suvero sculpture.
+(Next to a big Mark di Suvero sculpture!)

 The “amateur” signs that people made were not individually “great art”.
 They were simple expressions by mostly non-artists on the beach.
-But the Public Art project wasn’t about some sort of Picasso-like genius, it was about creating a scenario for people to interact and think about art.
+But the Public Art project wasn’t about genius, it was about creating a scenario for people to interact and think about art.

 My friend Brian does juicing at art galleries.
 If you just walked in you might wonder if he was a Robek’s employee.
 He’s not.
 It may look “pedestrian”, but Brian’s juicing is an art action.
 You pick what things you’d like him to juice for you and while he’s doing it you have a nice conversation about almost anything.
-It looks “pedestrian”, but in Brian’s hands it is a deeply thoughtful art experience.
+It looks “pedestrian”, but in Brian’s hands, it is a deeply thoughtful art experience.
 When it’s done, the juice is gone and the conversation is over.
 There isn’t an object to sell in a gallery.
 There was only the experience.
-It’s nice that some things, like the Mona Lisa, are preserved for many years.
+It’s nice that some art objects are preserved for many years.
 But not all art has to be that.
 Art can be ephemeral.
 It can exist in moments.
 In experiences.
 In interactions.

 You might think that trying to do Public Art during a pandemic is hard or crazy.
 I think we can do it.

 One thing to think about is that art is a conversation.
 Sometimes it’s an Art Historian with a PhD writing about some famous work.
-Sometimes it’s your classmates posting feedback on your Medium.
+Sometimes it’s your classmates writing about different artists.
 Sometimes it’s Brian juicing for people.